vladerx/EasySale/README.md

 the app interacts with the server's api, by requesting REGISTER, LOGIN, LIST USERS, CREATE, UPDATE.
+DELETE doesnt used because the api returns only an error. normally i would fetch data from api and save it in the database by using the repository and observe changes and update fragments/activities. but since data cannot be added, deleted or updated on server side i just used the api to get responses to simulate interation with it.

-DELETE doesnt used because the api returns only an error. login and register pages both made just for good practice to simulate interactions with API, callback data doesnt used, since nothing really created. register and login requires email field: eve.holt@reqres.in,  password: any.
+login and register pages both made just for good practice to simulate interactions with API, callback data doesnt used, since nothing really created. register and login requires email field: eve.holt@reqres.in,  password: any.